-The proposed bill would amend current statutes related to legal decision-making and parenting time proceedings by introducing new provisions that prohibit courts from ordering a party to pay for any therapeutic intervention without their consent.
-Specifically, it would insert a new section that defines "therapeutic intervention" as any therapy, treatment, or counseling aimed at improving or maintaining parent-child or parent-parent relationships, including court-ordered behavioral interventions.
-This change aims to ensure that parties have control over their participation in such interventions.
+The proposed bill would amend current statutes related to legal decision-making and parenting time proceedings by prohibiting courts from ordering a party to pay for any therapeutic intervention without their consent.
+This change is significant as it aims to protect individuals from being mandated to participate in therapy or counseling programs that they do not agree to, thereby ensuring that any such interventions are consensual.
+Additionally, the bill introduces a definition of "therapeutic intervention," which encompasses any therapy, treatment, or counseling aimed at improving or maintaining parent-child or parent-parent relationships, including court-ordered behavioral interventions.

 House Engrossed Version: 25-407.01